 The importance of stability

 If you gain range of motion from manual therapy, stretching, mobility work or any other method, you MUST be able to stabilise in that range of motion.
-This is why we are so persistent about our clients using full range of motion in every single lift they perform.
+This is why we are so persistent about our personal training clients using full range of motion in every single lift they perform.
 Not only will this provide you with a weighted, dynamic stretch which will increase your range of motion, it also ensures your body knows how to be strong in that full range of motion too.
 Seeing people in big commercials gyms perform partial squats is cringe worthy.
 But it’s also dangerous and a recipe for injury.
 Range of motion without stability is probably worse than no range of motion in the first place.